MatthewDulcich/Table-Tennis-Umpire/README.md

 ---

 ## Contributing
-Contributions are welcome!
+Contributions are welcome after May 21, 2025!
 Please fork the repository and submit a pull request with your changes.

 ---